The Foundation has long understood the important role nurses have in the delivery of care and to transform the future of health.

-Our initiatives advance the education and professional development of nurses and nurse leaders to prepare them to transform the future of health care delivery.
+Our initiatives advance the education and professional development of nurses and nurse leaders to prepare them for the bedside, the community, and beyond.

-If you have any questions or need assistance with the application process, please contact ibxfoundation.org or 1-855-422-3386.
+If you have any questions or need assistance with the application process, please contact us or call 1-855-422-3386.

-To date, the Foundation has awarded $10 million in Nurses for Tomorrow grants to 24 nursing schools which provided scholarships to over 2,000 nursing students.
+To date, the Foundation has awarded nearly $13 million in Nurses for Tomorrow grants to 26 nursing schools which provided scholarships to more than 3,000 nursing students.

-The nursing internship program, co-sponsored by Independence Blue Cross, is open to undergraduate nursing students attending schools supported by the Nurses for Tomorrow scholarship program, and who have completed at least one clinical rotation prior to the start of the internship program.
+The Foundation’s Nursing Internship Program (started by Independence in 2005) has a 17-year history of helping to prepare future nurses to deliver culturally competent care to diverse patients in our community.
+The program is available to undergraduate nursing students attending schools supported by the Nurses for Tomorrow scholarship program, and who have completed at least one clinical rotation prior to the start of the internship program.
 In addition to gaining experience in non-traditional health care settings, the interns cultivate professional and leadership skills during this 10-week program through a series of Leadership Labs and an exploratory research project.

 Academic institutions that meet the Foundation’s general eligibility requirements may apply for scholarship grants for their undergraduate, graduate, and/or doctoral nursing programs.
-Nursing programs must also be fully accredited by the Pennsylvania State Board of Nursing in order to receive funding.
+Nursing programs must also be fully approved by the Pennsylvania State Board of Nursing and accredited by a national or regional accrediting body in order to receive funding.
 The annual invitation-only application period occurs in the beginning of each calendar year.

 Academic institutions that meet all of our eligibility requirements can contact us for more information about this program.

 We award grants directly to eligible academic institutions and are not involved in the student selection process.
 Nursing students seeking a Nurses for Tomorrow scholarship should contact their nursing program advisor or institution’s financial aid office.